 TOP STORY: Ibra set for AC Milan move

-His future has been the source of almost constant speculation since the end of the Major League Soccer season and his departure from the LA Galaxy, but The Telegraph is reporting that Zlatan Ibrahimovic now seems certain to join AC Milan, despite attracting attention from a host of Premier League clubs.
+His future has been the source of almost constant speculation since the end of the Major League Soccer season and his departure from the LA Galaxy, and The Telegraph is reporting that Zlatan Ibrahimovic seems certain to join AC Milan, despite attracting attention from a host of Premier League clubs.

-The interest from England has clearly not turned his head, though, and he now looks set to re-join the club he graced for two seasons between 2010 and 2012.
+The interest from England has clearly not turned his head, though, and he now looks set to rejoin the club he graced for two seasons between 2010 and 2012.

-The paper reports that his switch to the Italian giants has been agreed in principle and he will be handed a deal until at least the end of the season to make an impact in Serie A, with the Italian stragglers needing a boost as they sit 11th in the table.
+The paper reports that his switch to the Italian giants has been agreed in principle, and he will be handed a deal until at least the end of the season to make an impact in Serie A, with the Italian stragglers needing a boost as they sit 11th in the table.

-Giroud set to leave Chelsea in January
+PAPER TALK (by Rich Edwards): Giroud set to leave Chelsea in January

 French striker Olivier Giroud looks set to exit Stamford Bridge in January, with the club ready to listen to offers for a man who has fallen behind Tammy Abraham and Michy Batshuayi in the Chelsea pecking order.

-That's according to the Daily Mail, with the paper reporting that Giroud will be as keen as Chelsea to get the deal done given his lack of first-team football and the fact that he's still eyeing a key role in the French side at next summer's European Championships.
+That's according to the Daily Mail, with the paper reporting that Giroud will be as keen as Chelsea to get the deal done, given his lack of first-team football and the fact that he's still eyeing a key role in the French side at next summer's European Championships.

 Inter prepare offer for Chiesa